Environmental Social Work in California: Careers, Agencies & How to Get Started

 Government Disaster and Emergency Response Agencies

-As of September 2023, the California State Board of Equalization reports that there have been 163 governor-proclaimed disasters since 1991.
+As of September 2023, the California State Board of Equalization reports that there have been over 150 governor-proclaimed disasters since 1991.
 These floods, fires, earthquakes, and chemical leaks displaced thousands.
 For some, these chaotic moments were their last.
 Their loved ones were left dealing with not just physical loss and harm, but severe psychological trauma.

 Emergency and disaster response agencies employ social workers (or work with social service agencies) to assess survivors and connect them to resources like temporary housing and medical care.
 Social workers can also administer counseling to survivors as they process grief.
 This robust continuum of care, referred to as crisis intervention social work, is vital to helping people regain a sense of safety.